lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 tags: javascript, angular, functional, state
 ---

-[Last post](http://lucasmreis.github.io/blog/a-more-functional-approach-to-angular/) I described a simple way to deal with state in an Angular application.
+In my [last post](../a-more-functional-approach-to-angular/) I described a simple way to deal with state in an Angular application.
 I didn't detail the actual `AppStateService` implementation, and was about to do it in a "part 2".
-That's when I came across *Baobab*, a framework-agnostic library that actually implements the idea of a centralized state.
-In this post I'll recap a little bit on why the concept of a centralized state is important, then I'll present the Baobab library, and finally I'll describe an adaptation of the last post's sample app that uses it.
+I was about to do just that when I came across [Baobab](https://github.com/Yomguithereal/baobab), a framework-agnostic library that actually implements the idea of a centralized state.
+In this post I'll recap a little bit on why the concept of a centralized state is important, then I'll present the Baobab library, and finally I'll describe an adaptation of my last post's sample app which uses a centralized state.

 ## Why is having a central state important?

-A *state* can be thought of a "picture", or the "value", of something in a certain point in time.
-I'll call *central state* the value of your *whole application* in a certain point in time.
+A *state* can be thought as a "picture", or the "value", of something in a certain point in time.
+I'll call *central state* the value of your *whole application* at a certain point in time.
 So, as your application changes, every little part of that change will be stored in this central place.

 Having present and past states stored in a single place makes it easier to implement new features in an application, and change old ones.
-It's easier to make sense of what's happening in it.
-And as I said in the [previously mentioned post](http://lucasmreis.github.io/blog/a-more-functional-approach-to-angular/):
+It also makes it easier to make sense of what's going on in your application at any given moment.
+As I said in the [previously mentioned post](../a-more-functional-approach-to-angular/):

 > As the project grows, the complexity seems to grow at a higher rate, and it becomes more and more difficult to answer the simple question *what is happening to my application right now?* Or the even more important *what was happening when that crazy error occurred?*